AmeshPahalagama/custom_facedetection/README.md

   3. Video Folder - Can navigate through the files in dekstop and select a folder to check the availability of the selected faces in the videos in the folder
   4. Video File - Open a dialog box to navigate through the dekstop to find a video file to detect the selected face
   5. Start Webcam - Open the webcam for detection

 ---
+## Enhance Accuracy

+          - Train a seperate model if you have a huge data set and work with "Nethmi_Custom" code
+          - Increase the number of images that will be captured at **Add Face** (Initially set to 200 here)
+          - Adjust the threshold accuracy using "Trial and Error"
+---

 ## Features

 - 🎥 Real-time face detection from webcam or video files